Chapter 1: A Low Standing Some-None

 The older youth’s face twisted into a furious mask.
 “And what has that got to do with me, you brainless buffoon?”

 Before he could seethe any more, Jyevodirr resumed speaking.
-“I know you don't believe that this is important, but hear me out first.”
+“I know you don't believe that this is important, but please hear me out first.”

-For the first time since arriving at the city, Jyevodirr purposedly drew on his strength deep enough to leave a notch in the world.
+He paused again, all the while keeping Rraos pinned by a serious gaze.
+Then for the first time since arriving at the city, Jyevodirr purposedly drew on his strength deep enough to leave a notch in the world.

 Be limited[16],” he muttered under his breath.

+When Jyevodirr was finished, Rraos was well past his initial discomposure.
+He had been livid, then uncertain and suspicious, till, at last, fear dominated the landscape of his face.
 But he did not shout, nor lash out.
 He was an Arroxath and he had his nerves about him.

 “Who put you up to this?”
 Rraos’ cracking voice was louder than he intended.
 “Do you think this is funny?”